mcarrickscott/modarith/README.md

 The code generated includes functions for modular addition, subtraction, multiplication, inversion, quadratic residuosity and square roots.
 In other words all of the requirements to implement field arithmetic in the context of elliptic curve cryptography.

-# dependencies
+# Dependencies

 As dependencies it is required that an appropriate C compiler (*gcc/clang/icx*) and/or the Rust compiler (*rustc*) is included in the path.
-For the C code also ensure that the *clang-format* and *cppcheck* utilities are in the path.
+For the C code also ensure that the *clang-format* and *cppcheck* utilities are installed.

 Also in the path must be the very useful utility addchain